Weightlifting at the 1928 Summer Olympics – Men's 67.5 kg

-The men's lightweight event was part of the weightlifting programme at the 1928 Summer Olympics.
+The men's lightweight event was part of the weightlifting programme at the 1928 Summer Olympics in Amsterdam.
 The weight class was the second-lightest contested, and allowed weightlifters of up to 67.5 kilograms (148.8 pounds).
 The competition was held on Saturday, 28 July 1928.

 Records

 These were the standing world and Olympic records (in kilograms) prior to the 1928 Summer Olympics.